MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-245-update.md

 ### Pipeline Agent v4 runs on .NET 8

-The Azure Pipelines agent v3 currently uses .NET 6, but with the end-of-life for .NET 6 approaching, we are upgrading the agent to .NET 8.
-This update will be rolling out over the next few weeks.
+The Azure Pipelines agent v3 currently uses .NET 6, but with the end-of-life for .NET 6 approaching, we're upgrading the agent to .NET 8.
+This update will rolling out over the next few weeks.

-If you are using self-hosted agents on an operating system that is not supported by .NET 8, your agent won’t be upgraded to v4.
-Instead, pipelines running on unsupported operating systems will display warnings in the pipeline logs.
+If you're using self-hosted agents on an operating system that isn't supported by .NET 8, your agent won’t be upgraded to v4.
+Instead, pipelines running on unsupported operating systems display warnings in the pipeline logs.
 You can use the[QueryAgentPoolsForCompatibleOS.ps1 script](https://github.com/microsoft/azure-pipelines-agent/tree/master/tools/FindAgentsNotCompatibleWithAgent) to identify any pipeline agents running on outdated operating systems proactively.

 The following operating system versions will not be supported by the updated v4 agent: